bipinpaulbedi/paulBlogSource/src/pages/2019-01-04-elixir-concurrency-models/index.md

 Certainly, there are some concurrent programs that will always be nondeterministic.
 And this is unavoidable—some problems require solutions that are intrinsically dependent on the details of timing.
 But it’s not the case that all parallel programs are necessarily nondeterministic.
 The value of the sum of the numbers between 0 and 10,000 won’t change just because we add those numbers together in parallel instead of sequentially

 Microsoft [Orleans](https://dotnet.github.io/orleans/) is .net implementation of Actor Model but we will focus on programming language which was build with focus on concurrent execution.
 Elixir/Erlang: Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
 Some of its uses are in telecoms, banking, e-commerce, computer telephony and instant messaging.
 Erlang's runtime system has built-in support for concurrency, distribution and fault tolerance.
 OTP is set of Erlang libraries and design principles providing middle-ware to develop these systems.
 It includes its own distributed database, applications to interface towards other languages, debugging and release handling tools.
-Erlang runs on VM called BEAM which is esentially a [process virtual machine](https://en.wikipedia.org/wiki/Virtual_machine)
+Erlang runs on VM called BEAM which is essentially a [process virtual machine](https://en.wikipedia.org/wiki/Virtual_machine)

 `In Erlang, and therefore Elixir, an actor is called a process.
 In most environments a process is a heavyweight entity that consumes lots of resources and is expensive to create.
 An Elixir process, by contrast, is very lightweight—lighter weight even than most systems’ threads, both in terms of resource consumption and startup cost.
 Elixir programs typically create thousands of processes without problems and don’t normally need to resort to the equivalent of thread pools`

 **Elixir actor by example**

 Elixir actors communicate via message passing using mailboxes, which are queues by data structure.
-For our example we will create a md5 hash generater which based on a string return a md5 value of string.
+For our example we will create a md5 hash generator which based on a string return a md5 value of string.
 If the value is already exiting it will not recompute to save cpu resource but send it from in memory cache.

 `defmodule HashIt do`
 &nbsp;&nbsp;&nbsp;&nbsp;`def loop do`